Amit-upmanu/Bernoulli/README.md

 # Bernoulli
 Solving Bernoulli equation.
-This program can find different hydraulic prpperties like, preesure, velocity, height of fluid from the reffernce point.
+This program can find different hydraulic properties like, preesure, velocity, height of fluid from the reffernce point.
 You are free to modify it.